 The Company acquires claims and conducts property evaluation work, and may drop claims as a normal course of its business.
 Exploration work is necessary to maintain mineral claims in good standing with the provincial government.
 Some claims are allowed to lapse if they are deemed less desirable, or insufficient work is conducted on them.
-In 2014, the Company selected and reduced its overall land position, while some claims were added.
-Work was allocated to claims thought to have the most importance to the Company.
-Due to the poor market conditions for resource exploration, work was limited to dominantly geological investigations.
-2014 was the first in 10 years in which the Company did not conduct a drilling program.
+In 2014 and 2015, the Company selected and reduced its overall land position, while some claims were added.
+Work performed was allocated to claims thought to have the most importance to the Company.
+Due to the poor market conditions for resource exploration, work was limited to dominantly geological investigations until September 2015, after a finance was completed.

-Summary of 2014 Exploration work Completed.
+Summary of 2015 Exploration work Completed.